TheShubham-K/Ping_Pong-Game/README.md

-# Ping Pong Game JavaScript Using JavaScript
+# Ping Pong Game Using JavaScript

 The Ping Pong Game, created using JavaScript, and The HTML5 canvas.